GoogleCloudPlatform/healthcare/datathon/organizer/README.md

   --dry_run
 ```

-Note that the `--dry_run` flag enables dry run mode, which only prints the
+Note that the `--dry_run` flag enables dry run mode, which only prints sample
+commands with fake responses from gcloud commands.
+They are not exactly the
-commands to be run for you to review.
-If everything looks good, you can rerun
+commands that will run.
+If everything looks good, you can rerun the command
-the command without `--dry_run` instead to actually create the projects.
-The
+without `--dry_run` instead to actually create the projects.
-file defined in the `--output_path` flag, will store the exact configuration
-used for creating the projects after environment variable substitution.

 ```shell
 bazel run cmd/apply:apply -- \